Sri Chinmoy 12 & 24-Hour Races

 Helpers / Crew

-There are three restrooms along the course: One at parking field 5 about 150 meters past the race staging area, one at parking field 6, and one at parking field 3.
+There are three restrooms along the course: One at parking field 5 about 150 meters past Race-Day Central, one at parking field 6, and one at parking field 3.
 All have running water, and are lit at night.
 No showers.

 Medical personnel will be present on-site during the entire race, for emergencies only.
 (No massages, etc.)

 Runners exhibiting medical issues may be required to drop out of the race, at the discretion of the on-duty race director and / or medical personnel.
-These decisions are final.
+These decisions are for your own safety, and are final.

 Nighttime Safety Measures

 - All runners must wear headlamps on the course at night, there are no lights on the course.
-The race staging area will have minimal electric lighting.
+Race-Day Central will have minimal lighting.

-- The aid stations 1 and 2 will be staffed overnight and will serve as additional checkpoints.
+- Aid stations 1 and 2 will be staffed overnight and will serve as additional checkpoints.

 - A cyclist will circle the course continuously from sundown (8:30PM) until sunup (5:24AM)